hamk-ai-spring2025/lauri_karvonen_ass8/README.md

 To run the chatbot, execute the following command:
 ```
-python src/main.py
+python main.py
 ```

 Follow the prompts to interact with the chatbot.
 You can speak your input, and the chatbot will respond with audio playback.
+To end the training session, use the voice prompt 'Exit' to exit the program, or press any key on the keyboard.

 ## License